SmileiPIC/Smilei/doc/Sphinx/namelist.rst

 .. py:data:: axes

-  A list of "axes" that define the grid (there may be zero axes).
+  A list of "axes" that define the grid.
+  There may be as many axes as wanted (there may be zero axes).

   Syntax of one axis: ``[type, min, max, nsteps, "logscale", "edge_inclusive"]``

   * ``type`` is one of:

     * ``"x"``, ``"y"``, ``"z"``: spatial coordinates (``"moving_x"`` with a :ref:`moving window<movingWindow>`)